-With his training in family medicine, Dr. Gagon views your pregnancy as part of the larger picture of your life.
-He will work with you to build a birth plan that strikes the perfect balance between modern medicine and your personalized care.
+With their training in family medicine, Dr. Gagon and Dr. Valdez view your pregnancy as part of the larger picture of your life.
+They will work with you to build a birth plan that strikes the perfect balance between modern medicine and your personalized care.
 Our obstetric services include but are not limited to:

 - Full OB privileges including C-section deliveries at Castleview Hospital